 Pickled Garlic – The Essential Condiment for Northern Phở

-Hanoi’s street food is legit.
+Hanoi’s street food is in a league of its own.

 Ingredients